Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 These scripts follow a YAML data format.
 Each repository features an Actions tab, providing a straightforward way to set up your first script.
 If you find a workflow that seems like a good starting point, simply click the Configure button to add the script and start editing the YAML source.

 [Introduction to GitHub](https://learn.microsoft.com/en-us/training/modules/introduction-to-github/)

+### Workflow syntax for GitHub Actions

+- **name**: The name of the workflow.
+GitHub displays the names of your workflows under your repository's "Actions" tab.
+If you omit name, GitHub displays the workflow file path relative to the root of the repository.

+- **run-name**: The name for workflow runs generated from the workflow.
+GitHub displays the workflow run name in the list of workflow runs on your repository's "Actions" tab.
+If run-name is omitted or is only whitespace, then the run name is set to event-specific information for the workflow run.
+For example, for a workflow triggered by a **push** or **pull_request** event, it is set as the commit message or the title of the pull request.

+  - This value can include expressions and can reference the github and inputs contexts.

+  - Example of run-name:

+    ```
+    run-name: Deploy to ${{ inputs.deploy_target }} by @${{ github.actor }}
+    ```

+- **on**: To automatically trigger a workflow, use on to define which events can cause the workflow to run.
+For a list of available events, see "[Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)."

+  - You can define single or multiple events that can trigger a workflow, or set a time schedule.
+You can also restrict the execution of a workflow to only occur for specific files, tags, or branch changes.
+These options are described in the following sections.

+    - **Using a single event**: For example, a workflow with the following on value will run when a push is made to any branch in the workflow's repository:

+      ```
+      on: push
+      ```

+    - **Using multiple events**: You can specify a single event or multiple events.
+For example, a workflow with the following on value will run when a push is made to any branch in the repository or when someone forks the repository:

+      ```
+      on: [push, fork]
+      ```

+  - If you specify multiple events, only one of those events needs to occur to trigger your workflow.
+If multiple triggering events for your workflow occur at the same time, multiple workflow runs will be triggered.

+- **Using activity types**: Some events have activity types that give you more control over when your workflow should run.
+Use `on.<event_name>.types` to define the type of event activity that will trigger a workflow run.

+  - For example, the `issue_comment` event has the `created, edited, and deleted` activity types.
+If your workflow triggers on the `label` event, it will run whenever a label is created, edited, or deleted.
+If you specify the created activity type for the label event, your workflow will run when a label is created but not when a label is edited or deleted.

+    ```
+    on:
+      label:
+        types:
+          - created
+    ```

+  - If you specify multiple activity types, only one of those event activity types needs to occur to trigger your workflow.
+If multiple triggering event activity types for your workflow occur at the same time, multiple workflow runs will be triggered.
+For example, the following workflow triggers when an issue is opened or labeled.
+If an issue with two labels is opened, three workflow runs will start: one for the issue opened event and two for the two issue labeled events.

+    ```
+    on:
+      issues:
+        types:
+          - opened
+          - labeled
+    ```

+For more information about actions, see [Action](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on).